Rafit77/JIMU-control/docs/project/controller.md

 ### Run mode
 - Layout is locked (no move/resize).
 - Widgets are interactive and publish their live state to a **Controller State Store**.
-- Widget events can start/stop routines via bindings (button press, switch toggle, etc.).
+- Widget events can start routines via bindings.

 ## Controller State Store (shared RAM)
 Controller widgets should publish their state to an in-memory store (similar to global variables):